 - Distracted Driving: Extend the texting ban to adults 18 and older

-- Vulnerable Road Users: increase the penalties for motorists who injure or kill people walking or people, and ensure they don’t get off with a slap on the wrist
+- Vulnerable Road Users: Increase the penalties for motorists who injure or kill people walking or biking, and ensure they don’t get off with a slap on the wrist

 - Playing Defense: Legislators have introduced some harmful and/or crazy bills in recent years.
 Defending against these bills are often as important as advocating for improved laws and policies.

 Executive Branch Priorities

 - Re-activate the dormant Missouri Bicycle and Pedestrian Advisory Committee

 - Develop state-wide bicycle and pedestrian plans